danielmccormick/danielmccormick/README.md

 ### Hi there 👋

-I'm a senior at the University of Waterloo, majoring in Computer Engineering.
-I'm not great at updating these public profiles these days, but I'm recently interned at Amazon (specifically AWS) doing SDE, and previously interned at [SideFX](https://www.sidefx.com/) doing 3D R&D, [Cepton](https://www.cepton.com/) doing Lidar R&D, and [Wind River Systems](https://www.windriver.com/), doing prototyping for the InfoDev team.
+I'm a recent graduate from the University of Waterloo, with a major in Computer Engineering.
+I'm not great at updating these public profiles these days, but I'm currently employed by Meta working on Messaging Infrastructure.
+I've done internships at Facebook/Meta (working on infra), Amazon (specifically AWS), and [SideFX](https://www.sidefx.com/) (doing 3D R&D), [Cepton](https://www.cepton.com/) (doing Lidar R&D), and [Wind River Systems](https://www.windriver.com/) (doing compiler prototyping)

+Most of my interesting repos at this point in time are private 😅

 No follows, stars, or features otherwise are an endorsement of any form.
 Also any bad code here isn't mine.